Airline policies in the case of an emergency or death

 Booking a flight in the wake of an emergency or loved one’s death is overwhelming, and oftentimes done in a haze of grief.

-To assist mourning passengers, airlines for years have offered bereavement fare discounts, but more recently have phased them out.
-Several airlines still offer bereavement fares, also known as compassion fares, but policies and potential savings vary significantly.
+To assist mourning passengers, airlines for years have offered bereavement fare discounts.
+More recently, airlines have begun phasing these discounted fares.
+While several airlines still offer bereavement fares (also known as compassion fares), policies and potential savings vary significantly from airline to airline.

 Bereavement fares are typically open to immediate family members only.
 Passengers who qualify must provide both proof of kinship and proof of death or imminent death, oftentimes including the deceased person’s name, plus the name and phone number of a hospital, hospice or funeral home.